-The First Phase of the Franklin Trail is OPEN
+The Second Phase of the Franklin Trail is OPEN

 Don’t miss this informative video by Larry Nimmer documenting the Franklin Trail Project: